 The PDF version of our paper can be found here.
+You can access the Word document of this paper as well.

 Abstract

 From the first modern Olympics in 1896 to Rio 2016, the Summer Olympic Games has been through 120 years.
 This study analyzed the historical data about the Olympics and tried to answer four questions, i.e.,